eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 The Listener is a completely threadsafe construct which reacts to events by executing registered callbacks in a background thread.
 Events can be emitted by _EventOrigins_ like a subscriber or a user trigger.
-Some of the _EventOrigins_ like the subscriber can hereby emit more then one event type.
+Some of the _EventOrigins_ like the subscriber can hereby emit more than one event type.

-The interface of a listener consists of two methods `attachEvent` to attach a new event with a callback and `detachEvent`.
+The interface of a listener consists of two methods: `attachEvent` to attach a new event with a callback and `detachEvent`.
 These two methods can be called concurrently, even from inside a callback which was triggered by an event!

 ## Example

 Let's say we have an application which offers us two distinct services:
 `Radar.FrontLeft.Counter` and `Rader.FrontRight.Counter`.
-Everytime we have
-received a sample from left and right we would like to calculate the sum with the newest values and print it out.
+Every time we have received a sample from left and right we would like to calculate the sum with the newest values and print it out.
 If we have received only one of the samples we store it until we received the other side.